 The space agency has already trained a number of its science assets on Comet Siding Spring, which will zoom within 87,000 miles (139,500 kilometers) of Mars on Oct.
 19 - about one-third the distance between Earth and the moon.
 And NASA's fleet of Red Planet orbiters and rovers will be watching on the big day, studying the comet and its influence on Mars' atmosphere.

 ANALYSIS: Why a Mars Comet Impact Would be Awesome

 "On October 19, we're going to observe an event that happens maybe once every million years," Jim Green, director of NASA's planetary science division, said during a news conference today (Oct.
 9).
 "We're getting ready for a spectacular set of observations."
 [See photos of Comet Siding Spring]

-Comet Siding Spring, also known as C/2013 A1, was discovered in 2013 by astronomer Rob McNaught using Australia's Siding Spring Observatory.
+First-Time Visitor Comet Siding Spring, also known as C/2013 A1, was discovered in 2013 by astronomer Rob McNaught using Australia's Siding Spring Observatory.
 The comet is making its first trip through the inner solar system from the frigid, faraway Oort Cloud, which lies about 50,000 astronomical units from the sun.
-(One astronomical unit, or AU, is the average distance between Earth and the sun — about 93 million miles, or 150 million km).
+(One astronomical unit, or AU, is the average distance between Earth and the sun - about 93 million miles, or 150 million km).